A Biblical Look at Deacons

 TRANSLITERATION VS TRANSLATION

 Transliterating the verb diakoneo into "office of a deacon" does not distinguish which meaning is correct.
-History shows that, probably under the influence of the Church of England and Protestant churches, whose roots are found in Roman Catholicism, the word was understood incorrectly as referring to an official office, which supported their unbiblical hierarchical system of church government.
+History shows that, probably under the influence of the Church of England and Protestant churches, whose roots are found in Roman Catholicism; the word was understood incorrectly as referring to an official office, which supported their unbiblical hierarchical system of church government.
 These churches established "deacons" as official ruling officers in their churches.

-The word "office" and "use" are not in any Greek text.
+The word "office" and "use" is not in any Greek text.
 Vines Expository Dictionary of New Testament Words says, the word is a verb, not a noun.
 5 It is the word, "diakoneo," and means "to serve."
 As stated earlier, the phrase, "let them use of office of a deacon," is only one word in the Koine Greek and can accurately be translated "let them serve (or minister) as servants."
 The Greek word is a verb showing action, whereas the English word "office" is a noun which denotes a position.
 Clearly, the word "diakoneo" would be better translated "let them serve (or minister) as servants."

 It is the word, "diakoneo," and means "to serve."
 As stated earlier, the phrase, "let them use of office of a deacon," is only one word in the Koine Greek and can accurately be translated "let them serve (or minister) as servants."
 The Greek word is a verb showing action, whereas the English word "office" is a noun which denotes a position.
 Clearly, the word "diakoneo" would be better translated "let them serve (or minister) as servants."
 (See the list at the end of this article which compares the qualifications of the bishop and those of an elected servant)